 Handles new images, if any exist:

-Checks the integrity of each new image (if any exist) by checking the hash against its corresponding metadata header.
+Checks the integrity of the new image by checking the hash against its corresponding metadata header.

 If newer, applicable images exist, the bootloader copies the newest image to the active application memory region.